 The basic stages in the design process are research, creating ideas, creating the design, and presenting it.
 But this is not a linear process.
 The process is more like a spiral.
-Deeper understanding and more ideas come as you dive in.
+With deeper understanding more ideas emerge.
 Each time we take a step back we build a better design.

 Research, Ideate, Create, Present – Four stages of Design Process

 To be honest, one of the biggest sections of your design process will be the research.
 In the research phase, we collect the goals of the clients and ourselves and the ethics.
 And then we look at the data.
 Like: all the different types of maps and the permissions that you need to apply for.
 And the sectors of natural energies that are reaching the site.
 And then we look at the capability of this site and the people that are going to be involved in changing that site.